slayernominee/mc_dash/README.md

 # MC Dash

-# IN DEVELOPMENT!
-THE CURRENT VERSION IS NOT FUNCTIONAL!
-AND IT STILL NEEDS SOME FUNCTIONS!
-- [x] process console
-- [x] file explorer (needs still some improvements)
-- [x] start / stop the server
-- [x] download auto the minecraft server
-- [ ] file editor
-- [ ] server setup process (where you can select the server, accept the eula and auto start it)
-- [ ] backend modifiable cors
-- [ ] bash script to generate a random token, port etc ...

 A free & opensource Minecraft Dashboard to control your server

 ![console image](.github/assets/console.webp)
 ![files image](.github/assets/files.webp)

+## Features
+- [x] Live Console
+        To see console output live and execute commands
+- [x] File Explorer
+        To delete, upload, download, etc files e.g. plugins
+- [x] Dashboard
+        With some general information and quick commands
+- [x] Setup Wizard
+        Here you can select a server and a version and agree to the eula.txt

+## TO-DO
+- [ ] Setup Script
+- [ ] Docker Container
+- [ ] Backend Modifiable Cors
+- [ ] File Editor
+- [ ] Explorer Feature: Duplicate, Download, Move

+# Setup

 ## Prerequirements
 - Java JRE (for minecraft)